x2on/OpenSSL-for-iPhone/README.md

 ./build-libssl.sh
 ```

-This repository contains a iOS 9.1 Xcode Project with usese the OpenSSL Libaries.
+This repository contains an iOS 9.1 Xcode Project which uses the OpenSSL Libraries.
 The examples uses the MD5 or SHA256-algorithm to calculate an md5 or sha256 hash from an UITextfield.

 ## System support
 **iOS 7.0 - iOS 9.3 (i386, x86_64, armv7, armv7s, armv64, bitcode) and tvOS are currently supported.**